Unlike during last year’s Tour de France, I’ve not written any post-stage reports this year.

 I found out the hard way that the heat was more destructive than anticipated the day before, especially since I did not get any higher than 1,600 meters (Beaune)…

 Still, as I descended to Saint-Michel-de-Maurienne twice, I could feel the even worse and increasingly suffocating heat grabbing me by the throat below 600 meters or so.

 At the end of the day, Paula “warned” me that I was done doing close to 100 kilometer rides every day.

-This summit was a dead end, but with one of the cleanest toilet facilities I’ve ever seen at any summit and a nice cold water tap.
+This summit is a dead end, but with one of the cleanest toilet facilities I’ve ever seen at any summit and a nice cold water tap.

 As by the time I got down from Léard it was not even 14:00 yet, I pleaded with Paula to let me cycle the Croix de Fer a bit.

 She reluctantly agreed to “no more than ~15 kilometers”, which is why I took the fork up the Mollard when we arrived there 🤣

 Had I returned the way I came, I wouldn’t have had much less to climb, so there’s that…

 Anyway, I ended up having done 90 kilometers again, with 3,000 meters of elevation, so I was put on notice.

 Not taking any chances and increasingly getting stomped down and worn out by the heat anyway, I only cycled 67 kilometers – with just over 2,000 meters of elevation – the next day.